July 1, 2021

 Drugs can be classified in many ways.
-According to the Department of Health, drugs can be classified according to:
+They can be grouped according to:

 - uses (medicinal or recreational)

 - effect on the body (the specific effect on the central nervous system)